-Cristina Fernandez de Kirchner was born 19 February, 1953, in La Plata, the capital of the province of Buenos Aires, where she graduated in law.
+Cristina, as the majority of Argentines call her, was born on 19 February 1953 in La Plata, the capital of the province of Buenos Aires, where she went on to study law.

 When Mr Kirchner took office as president in 2003 - in the midst of one of the worst economic and social crises in the country - a similar pattern emerged.

-By then Cristina Fernandez was a senator with her own political weight in Congress, where she actively supported her husband's policies that included boosting social spending.
+By then Cristina Fernández was a senator with her own political weight in Congress, where she actively supported her husband's policies that included boosting social spending.

-Cristina cemented her political position in the congressional elections of 2005.
+Ms Fernández cemented her political position in the congressional elections of 2005.

-During Mr Kirchner's administration, there was almost no decision taken in which she did not have a say, her influence exceeding that of an ordinary lawmaker.
+During Mr Kirchner's administration there was almost no decision taken in which she did not have a say, her influence exceeding that of an ordinary lawmaker.

+She was also the first senator to have an office within the presidential palace, provoking criticism from the opposition.
 The governing party insisted that the office was small and was hers by virtue of her position as first lady.

 Under her, Argentina renewed contacts with the International Monetary Fund after years of hostility and moved to renew negotiations over paying Argentina's debts to the Paris Club of lender nations.

 But Evita was never elected.
-Cristina Fernandez, by contrast, was the country's first elected female president.
+Cristina Fernández, by contrast, was the country's first elected female president.